Colonize the Moon

 - Breakeven: $140 M/100 kg He-3

-The downside to fusion or He-3 is it takes 18 years for the first operating 100 kg He-3 plant or 1,000 MW fusion plant.
+The downside to fusion or He-3 is it takes 18 years to build the first operating 100 kg He-3 plant or 1,000 MW fusion plant.
 The upside is it is clean (non-radioactive) energy.
-The project must ensure near-term returns on investment and internal cash flows that support expansion.
-The production of radioisotopes for medical treatment and cancer treatment on earth will help justify the costs.
+The project must provide near-term returns on investment and support expansion through internal cash flows.
+The production of radioisotopes for medical (cancer) treatment on earth will help justify the costs.
 Equipment and buildings have a limited lifetime due to particle and radiation damage.
-The equipment will remain operational while astronauts work on it, and 90% of manufacturing and machine operations will be carried out from earth.
+The equipment will remain operational while astronauts work on it, and 90% of manufacturing and machine operations will be carried out from the earth.

 To justify this mission, we must supply most of the world’s energy.
-This breaks down to 20 TW/yr in 2050 and 1,000 TW/yr in 2070.
-When we have 13,000 MW for the moon base, we will make more panels on flat surfaces and send 20 – 30 TW to earth’s 12 receiving stations via radio waves.
+This breaks down to 20 TW per year by 2050 and 1,000 TW per year by 2070.
+Once we have 13,000 MW for the moon base, we will make more solar panels on the flat surfaces of the moon and send 20 – 30 TW to 12 receiving stations on earth via radio waves.
 This must be an international effort and would be a launch platform for Mars.
 NASA’s initial plan was to go to Mercury, and they had planned missions.
-They were not interested in going to the moon.
-Most scientists agreed that going to the moon was not worth the scientific benefit.
+They were not interested in going to the moon and most scientists agreed the moon was not worth the scientific benefit.
 Everything changed when President John F. Kennedy gave his famous 1961 speech, which brought us to the moon.
 Why did we not want to spend only 0.5% of our GDP on NASA after the Apollo flights?
 There were crashes, but mainly scientists withdrew from the debate when they noticed that advanced scientific missions did not follow the Apollo missions.

-- D. Mackenzie, The Big Splat: Or How Our Moon Came to Be.
-Hoboken, New Jersey: John Wiley & Sons, 2003.
+1. D. Mackenzie.
+The Big Splat: Or How Our Moon Came to Be.
+Hoboken, New Jersey.
+John Wiley & Sons.
+2003.